Mortgage Refinance Calculator

 How does a mortgage refinance calculator work?

 It compares your current mortgage with a new refinance scenario using your remaining balance, current payment, new rate, new term, and closing costs.
-It then estimates how the payment and total remaining loan cost may change.
+It then estimates how the payment and the total amount paid over the modeled horizon may change.

 Does refinancing always lower total interest?

 No. A refinance can lower the monthly payment but still increase total long-term cost if the loan term resets or closing costs are high.
-That is why payment change and total cost should be reviewed together.
+That is why payment change and total amount paid should be reviewed together.

 What happens if the payment drops because the term resets?